mackorone/ubmail-keep-alive/README.md

 ## How it works

-Once a week, a GitHub action runs `script.py`.
+Once per day, a GitHub action runs `script.py`.
 The script uses [Selenium](https://www.selenium.dev/), a browser automation tool, to programmatically log into my UBmail account.
 The script also automatically forwards me all unread emails because, sadly, mail forwarding rules are no